jpedro/jpedro.github.io/stuff.md

 Everyone seems busy, all the time.
 We all have a list of things we want to read, test somewhere.
 Probably on pinned browser tabs.
-Hard to reach that magical moment where the brain spontaneously starts to look for patterns (real or immaginary).
+Hard to reach that magical moment where the brain spontaneously starts to look for patterns.
 Stress also halts those lighting bulbs from popping randomly in the shower.

 Students in schools that have no homework perform better.
 Countries with 4+ weeks of paid vacations and a robust, free social welfare are not